 What you need

 - 'Application for Assistance Animal Permit (Interstate Residents)'.

 - medical evidence of your disability

-- documentation that your assistance animal has received appropriate training from an accredited training organisation.
+- evidence that the animal has received training from:

 How to apply

 - Gather all the required documentation.

 - Download either:

 - Complete and save the form.

 - Select the Concessions application – Transport for NSW link.